Internet-Draft Unbound DATA for CONNECT in HTTP/3 February 2026

 Google LLC

-Unbound DATA Frames in HTTP/3
+Unbound DATA for CONNECT in HTTP/3

 Abstract